EMoreno65/startup/notes.md

 9/28/24
 I learned how to make a button type "submit" to make a button move a page from one page to another

+9/28/24 - CSS Practice
+I learned how to set padding and margins for backgrounds on certain sections of a webpage.
+I also learned how to integrate animations.